phac-modelling-hub/public-service-calendar/README.md

 ## About

 The Public Service Calendar is maintained by @chapb, using a personal Outlook account.
+Holidays specific to provinces outside of Ontario and Quebec are not included here.

 ### HMTL Fix